What to Do After a Minor Car Accident in New York Law

 Immediately following a minor car accident, it is in your best interest to take the following steps:

-• Contact a New York car accident attorney.
+- Contact a New York car accident attorney.
 An attorney can help guide you through the complexities of insurance claims and liability disputes to ensure the best possible outcome for your case.
-Call the The Law Offices of Evan W. Kohn at 718-409-5500 for a free and confidential consultation about the accident.
+Call the Law Office of Evan W. Kohn at 718-409-5500 for a free and confidential consultation about the accident.

 Subsequent steps will depend on the circumstances of the case and the recommendations of your attorney.
 These could include getting an estimate of your damages, filing an insurance claim against the other driver, or filing a small claims action if the driver was uninsured.
 You should also consider obtaining a copy of the police report once it is available.